10 Practical Ideas For Better Project-Based Learning In Your Classroom

 Besides, let’s face it, if a university professor didn’t explain exactly what was required of an assignment, but graded you based on what they were mysteriously looking for, you would be frustrated and have a hard time doing as well as you could in that class.
 Our younger students appreciate the guidance too!

-8) Consider cross-curricular activities and/or work with another class.
+8) Better project-based learning considers cross-curricular activities and/or work with another class.

 Projects tend to be more engaging if students have the chance to immerse themselves in them as much as possible.
 Seeing similar content appear in multiple subject areas helps to reinforce what students are learning, as well as make the learning more relevant to them.